Krish-Agrwl/HowILikeMyParatha/README.md

 # HowILikeMyParatha
-This is a list of my favoraite parathas and how i look them to be prepared:)
+This is a list of my favoraite parathas and how i like them to be prepared:)